mumoshu/terraform-provider-eksctl/README.md

 - Specify default K8s resource manifests to be applied on the cluster
   - [The new kubernetes provider](https://www.hashicorp.com/blog/deploy-any-resource-with-the-new-kubernetes-provider-for-hashicorp-terraform/) doesn't help it.
 What we need is ability to apply manifests after the cluster creation but before completing update on the `eks_cluster` resource.
 With the kubernetes provider, the manifests are applied AFTER the `eksctl_cluster` update is done, which isn't what we want.

+`terraform-provider-eksctl` is my alternative to the imaginary `eksctl-controller`.

+I have been long considered about developing a K8s controller that allows you to manage eksctl cluster updates fully declaratively via a K8s CRD.
+The biggest pain point of that model is you still need a multi-cluster control-plane i.e. a "management" K8s cluster, which adds additional operational/maintenance cost for us.

+If I implement the required functionality to a terraform provider, we don't need an additional K8s cluster for management, as the state is already stored in the terraform state and the automation is aleady done with `Atlantis`, Terraform Enterprise, or any CI systems like CircleCI, GitHub Actions, etc.

-[The API is mostly there](https://github.com/mumoshu/terraform-provider-eksctl/blob/master/pkg/resource/cluster/cluster.go#L132-L210), but the implementation of the functionality is still TODO.
+As of today, [the API is mostly there](https://github.com/mumoshu/terraform-provider-eksctl/blob/master/pkg/resource/cluster/cluster.go#L132-L210), but the implementation of the functionality is still TODO.

 ## Developing